dandln/TheEpicAudioStreamer/README.md

 ## Running the Bot
 1. Download the latest version of the executable from the ["Releases" section of this repository](https://github.com/TheEpicSnowWolf/TheEpicAudioStreamer/releases/).
 2. Place a text file called `bottoken.txt` that contains your bot token (gathered in step 7 of ["Setting Up"](#user-content-setting-up)) in the same directory as the executable.
-Alternatively, you can pass a path to the token file to the application via the `-t` command line argument.
+Alternatively, you can pass either a path to the token file or the token itself to the application via the `-t` command line argument.
 3. Run the executable.
 4. A list of your active audio output devices will be displayed, type the ID of the audio device that you want to use (the number in square brackets in front of the device name) into the command prompt and press enter. *__DO NOT use the same device that your Discord client uses for output.__ I recommend using a virtual audio device solution like [VB-Cable](https://vb-audio.com/Cable/), as this will ensure that you always hear the same thing as the others in your voice channel, and you have more control over which applications you stream.*
 5. The application will now connect to your Discord bot and will be ready to receive commands in the text channels of your server as long as the application window is open or until you terminate the process in the command prompt.